-1. Fulfill the AAFS Basic Requirements for Promotion and any such additional requirements as may be established for its members by a specific forensic science discipline represented in the General Section; and
+1. Fulfill the AAFS Basic Requirements for Promotion and any such additional requirements as may be established for its members by a specific forensic science discipline represented in the General Section; and meeting if extenuating circumstances have prevented attendance for two - (2) years and all other promotion requirements have been met); and - 3.

-- 2. Register and attend a minimum of two (2) annual meetings of the AAFS and two (2) General Section Business Meetings.
-The meeting at which the title of Associate Member was conferred, if attended, may be counted; however, the meeting at which the title of Member is being considered shall not be counted (special consideration may be given for promotion after attendance at one - (1) meeting if extenuating circumstances have prevented attendance for two - (2) years and all other promotion requirements have been met); and - 3.
 Fulfill one of the three conditions in a. (below) AND one of the three conditions in b. (below): - a.
 1. Serve for one year as an active member or chair of a standing or ad hoc committee of either the General Section or of the AAFS.
 The committee chair will submit a list of active members at the end of each year to the section chair that will be retained by the Historical Committee; or - 2.
 Serve as a moderator of at least one General Section Scientific Session during an annual meeting; or - 3.
 Serve as the General Section Luncheon speaker. - b.
-1. Present a scientific or technical paper or poster accepted for presentation in a scientific session, workshop, breakfast seminar, or luncheon seminar; or - 2.
-Author or co-author a scientific paper accepted for publication in the AAFS Journal of Forensic Sciences. - NOTE: Letters to the Editor or Book Reviews will not be considered in fulfilling this requirement; or - 3.
+1. Present a scientific or technical paper or poster accepted for presentation in a scientific session, workshop, breakfast seminar, or luncheon seminar; or - Author or co-author a scientific paper accepted for publication in the AAFS Journal of Forensic Sciences.
+NOTE: Letters to the Editor or Book Reviews will not be considered in fulfilling this requirement; or - 3.
 Participate as a site evaluator/Commissioner for the Forensic Science Education Programs Accreditation Commission (FEPAC) or as faculty of a Forensic Science Educational Conference (FSEC); and - 4.
-Demonstrate active work in the forensic sciences at the time the promotion application is filed.
+Demonstrate active work in the forensic sciences at the time the promotion application is filed. - References not required.